 Cord Cutting Guides, News, and Reviews

 Optimum is the East Coast brand of Altice USA, a multi-service provider that offers cable and fiber internet plans with speeds up to 940 Mbps.
 With monthly prices ranging from $40-65 a month, cord cutters can get fast speeds for a meager price.
-While there are less expensive cable internet plans from providers like RCN, Optimum’s fiber plans have ultra-fast speeds that come with a price for life guarantee that most providers can’t beat.
+While there are less expensive cable internet plans from ISPs like RCN, Optimum’s fiber plans have ultra-fast speeds that come with a price for life guarantee that most providers can’t beat.